Best Ways to Insure Excess Bank Deposits

 Don’t Lose Cash to Bank Failures

 In 2007, I saw a customer deposit a check in the bank for $2 million.
 They were moving the cash from an account at Countrywide Bank to a stable regional bank in an era where it looked like Countrywide wouldn’t make it through the financial crisis.
 She was right.
-Countrywide collapsed in January 2008 and her money was safe because she planned ahead.
+Countrywide was acquired by Bank of America in January 2008 but was in danger of collapse; the woman's money was safe because she planned ahead.

 Don’t fall into a trap of a false sense of security.
 Get your cash and excess deposits insured so they are safe no matter what the economy decides to do next.